29 January 2021

 • Link your commitment to continuing MDF investment to bilateral benefits like lead generation, real-time conversion rates, deal-closing speeds, and added deal value from linked product and service sales.

-On the other side of the coin, there are plenty of added value activities the supplier can do that don’t necessarily require cash investment.
+On the other side of the coin, there are plenty of added value activities the vendor can conduct that don’t necessarily require cash investment.
 They include channel partner training and communication as well as refocusing existing marketing activity on lead generation.
 Also, in terms of conserving cash, although it may be tempting to buy proprietary channel partner management software, much of the above is simple enough for a spreadsheet to suffice.

 Reach out to GoRefCo if you’re time-starved or need an expert hand.
 We’d be delighted to help.